chesun/caschls/README.md

 - [ ] Merge the master do file
 - [ ] Reconcile the do file folder structure:
   - [ ]
+- [ ] Restructure the order in which do files are run - create sibling crosswalks first, then create samples

 Tentative unified folder structure: